 Loans vs. Grants vs. Scholarships

-If the Perkins does not cover everything your child will need, you can apply for loans from private institutions, like banks.
-Chase’s Select Private Student Loan is one option, which features in-school deferment repayment like the Perkins and can range from $500 up to the cost of attendance, while Sallie Mae offers the Smart Option Student Loan, which is designed to save money and help your child graduate with less loan debt thanks to two repayment options – the Fixed Repayment Option with in-school fixed payments of just $25 or the Interest Repayment Option that could save the lendee more than $8,000 compared to a traditional 15-year payment-deferred private student loan.
+If the Perkins Loan does not sufficiently cover costs, you can apply for loans from private institutions.
+Sallie Mae offers the Smart Option Student Loan, designed to save money and help your child graduate with less loan debt thanks to two repayment options – the Fixed Repayment Option with in-school fixed payments of just $25 or the Interest Repayment Option that could save the lendee more than $8,000 compared to a traditional 15-year payment-deferred private student loan.

-These are of course just a few of the myriad loan programs out there – just try doing a search for “loans for college students” and see what comes up – but they all have one thing in common.
-Think back to your brother and the cash loan for baseball cards.
-There would have been consequences if you didn’t pay him back; if you don’t pay back federal and private loans, those consequences are amplified by about 23786587236 so be sure you’re comfortable with all terms and conditions of a loan before signing on the dotted line.
+These are of course, just a few of the myriad loan programs out there – search for “loans for college students” and discover results – you will find a common denominator.
+There are severe consequences if loans are not paid back, so make sure you’re comfortable with all terms and conditions of a loan before signing the contract.

-Welcome back!
-As we were saying, grants require no repayment and can be obtained from a variety of sources.
+Grants can be acquired from a variety of sources.
 On the federal side, the most popular are Pell Grants.
-The amount your child receives is based on the level of unmet need and can only be determined after you have completed the FAFSA.
+Award amount depends on the level of unmet need and can only be determined after you have completed the FAFSA.
 The Pell is offered exclusively undergraduate students from low-income families who have not earned a bachelor’s or professional degree and the maximum award can vary from year to year depending on program funding.
-(The maximum Pell Grant for the 2011-2012 award year is $5,550.)
+The maximum Pell Grant for the 2015-2016 award year is $5,775.
+The amount you get depends on financial need, cost of attendance, status as full or half-time student, and your plans to attend school for a full academic year or less.
 Another option is the Federal Supplemental Educational Opportunity Grant (FSEOG), which is awarded to undergraduates with the greatest amount of unmet financial need who also qualify for the Pell.
-The amount awarded ranges from $100 and $4,000 depending on the college and the Expected Family Contribution (EFC).
+Unlike the Pell, FSEOG depends on the school’s funds and will not award students once those funds have run out – Pell grants are awarded to every eligible student.
+FSEOG awards range from $100 and $4,000 depending on the college and the Expected Family Contribution (EFC).

-Hooray for more free money for college: Just like their cousin the grant, scholarships do not require repayment and are awarded for almost anything.
+Just like grants, scholarships do not require repayment and are awarded for almost anything.
 Seeing as though scholarships are what we know best (note our name), you’ll find plenty of advice on this subject all over our site but here are the most important things to consider.

 First, strategize.
 Start by doing a scholarship search; by factoring in your child’s grade point average, test scores, special skills and interests, our search tool will generate a list of scholarships your child can realistically win.
-Some are easy while some require more time and effort but all should at least be considered.
+Some are easy while some require more time and effort.

 Next, observe requirements and deadlines.
-Your child may be the ideal candidate but if their application arrives missing key elements or, even worse, arrives late, it doesn’t matter; someone who turned in their package complete and on-time will get the nod instead.
-Also, don’t discount the importance of neatness: If the scholarship committee can’t read your child’s writing or doesn’t appreciate mustard stains on their paperwork, their odds of success are significantly lowered.
+Your child may be the ideal candidate but if their application arrives missing key elements or worse, late, someone who was more thorough may gain admission.
+Don’t underestimate the power of organization and neatness: If the scholarship committee can’t read your child’s writing or has messy materials, their chances are significantly reduced.

-Lastly, cross your fingers and wait for the winner to be announced.
-Calling or e-mailing the committee before this date won’t help – a parent with poor etiquette may actually harm their child’s chances of winning – but by all means have your child use this time to apply for other scholarships.
-If your child is lucky enough to win, encourage them to send the committee a handwritten note expressing their gratitude (if the award is renewable, have them do the same each year; if it isn’t, a letter detailing how the scholarship has impacted their educational experience should be sent when the award expires) and decide on what aspect of their education to use the award.
+The final thing you can do is wait.
+Calling or e-mailing the committee won’t help – a parent with poor etiquette may actually harm their child’s chances of winning – but by all means have your child use this time to apply for other scholarships.
+If your child is lucky enough to win, encourage them to send the committee a handwritten note expressing their gratitude.
+If the award is renewable, have them do the same each year- if not, send a letter detailing how the scholarship has impacted their educational experience, when the award expires, and decide where the award should be invested.